Associate of Science in Nursing

 The AS faculty readily share their expertise and demonstrate compassion in their interactions with students, which helps to nurture learning.
 The AS program is accredited through the Accreditation Commission for Education in Nursing.

 Please note: Admissions into the AS in nursing program is complete for Summer and Fall 2017.
-For information on future enrollment opportunities for our various undergraduate nursing programs, please fill out the form below:
+For information on future enrollment opportunities for our various undergraduate nursing programs, please fill in the information below:

 Southern Adventist University School of Nursing offers the licensed practical nurse (LPN) a pathway to become a registered nurse.
 Upon meeting the admission requirements of the AS nursing program, the LPN will be placed in the second level of the four-level AS nursing program.
 Upon satisfactory completion of the three levels, the LPN student is eligible to write the NCLEX exam and become a registered nurse.